UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ## Disclaimer

-Not all systems will be using or able to use Elastic logging due to environemntal issues.
+Not all systems will be using or able to use Elastic logging due to environmental issues.
 In these cases the policy is not relevant.

 ## Log types and levels